uncazzy/pr-reviewer/README.md

    - Select the `dist` directory

 4. **Configure**
-   - Click the extension icon
+   - Open the extension options
-   - Add your OpenAI API key in settings
+   - Add your OpenAI API key and select a model
    - Start reviewing PRs!

 ## 💡 Usage